Kubica unsure about possibility of Formula 1 return - Formula 1 - The Checkered Flag

 Rumours arose about a test with the Grove outfit in 2014-spec machinery after the Singapore Grand Prix at Suzuka, a day after Stroll Jnr.
 But this was halted by a lack of funding and an unwillingness from Stroll Snr, contra to clear interest from the Williams team.

-Kubica is adamant that his main sponsor (Polish fuel giants Olimp) did not pay for his Renault excursions.
+Kubica is adamant that his main sponsor Olimp did not pay for his Renault excursions.

 “There were rumours that Olimp had paid for these tests, and that was not true,” the one-time Grand Prix winner stated.